v3ceban/recomendations/REPORT.md

 - **Feature Engineering:** Incorporating additional user and movie features, such as genre, release year, or director, could provide more context for recommendations and improve prediction quality.
 - **Temporal Dynamics:** Accounting for temporal trends in user preferences and movie popularity could help adapt recommendations to changing tastes and ensure relevance over time.
 - **Deep Learning:** Exploring deep learning models, such as neural collaborative filtering or recurrent neural networks, could capture complex user-item interactions and improve prediction accuracy.

+## Conclusion

+In this project I developed a set of collaborative filtering algorithms to predict movie ratings based on user preferences.
+By implementing `user-based`, `item-based`, and `hybrid/ensemble` approaches, I explored different recommendation techniques and evaluated their performance on test datasets.

+The results demonstrate that hybrid and matrix factorization algorithms, such as `hybrid`, `SVD`, and `hybrid-svd`, consistently outperformed other methods, delivering accurate predictions and personalized recommendations.
+By combining `user-based`, `item-based`, and statistical techniques, these models leverage the strengths of multiple approaches to produce high-quality recommendations that align closely with user preferences.